clarity-h2020/data-package/docs/data-package-resource.md

 <td>0+</td>
 <td>OPTIONAL</td>
 <td>MANDATORY</td>
-<td>The people or organizations who contributed to produce this resource (see contributors property in "General" tab).
+<td>The people or organizations who contributed to produce this resource.
+For further information, please check the contributors property description at data package level.
 </td>
 </tr>
 <tr>